Biomedical Engineering Program

 The Faculty of Engineering and Information Technologies offers a faculty-wide program in Biomedical Engineering.
 Approximately 12 months of your studies will be dedicated to a chosen major in the following: mechanical engineering, mechatronic engineering, electrical engineering, information technology or chemical engineering.

-The Bachelor of Engineering (Biomedical Engineering) can be taken with the following majors:
+The Bachelor of Engineering Honours (Biomedical) can be taken with the following majors:

 - Chemical and Biomolecular Engineering

 - Electrical Engineering